sophiedeakin/My-Book-List/README.md

    - This feature will be added to the form to allow users to rate their books out of 5.

 6. Feedback Form
-   - This feature will allow users to provide the business with any necessary feedback regarding bugs and issues, improving the website design and functionality.
+   - This feature will allow users to provide the business with necessary feedback regarding bugs and issues, improving the website design and functionality.

 7. Discussion Forums
    - This will allow users to connect and talk about books they are reading, completed and want to read.
-Rules will be pinned at the top of the forum and will require users to read and react for the business to know users understand the rules set in place to keep everyone in the community safe.
+Rules will be pinned at the top of the forum and require users to read and react for the business to know users understand the rules set in place to keep everyone in the community safe.

 ## Structure